SSO vs. Federated Identity Management: A Guide

 Setup Complexity Low Medium Medium to high

-Key Benefits Centralized control, fewer passwords Seamless cross-domain access Secretless automation, zero trust enforcement
+Key Benefits Centralized control, fewer passwords Cross-domain access without account duplication Secretless automation, zero-trust enforcement

 Security Considerations IdP compromise exposes internal apps Partner trust chain risks Requires strong automation and token expiry management